gavinln/windows-ubuntu-tips/README.md

 ## fzf aliases

-Add these functions to your ~/.bashrc file
+Add these functions to your ~/.bashrc file from the vimrc project

 ```
-fzf-functions.sh
+source fzf-functions.sh
 ```

 ## Install pyenv